oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

     ![Browser extension not detected](images/robot-designer_browser-extension-missing.png)

-7. Install the Browser Extension
+7. Follow these steps to install the Browser Extension:

     * Click on the **Download browser extension** button and wait for the download to complete.
     * Navigate to the location of the downloaded ZIP file, such as your **Downloads** folder.